 The Importance of Preventative Maintenance in the Food Industry

 Preventative maintenance should be an integral part of every food processor’s daily operations.
-An efficient food processing facility requires: Specialist machinery, quality control, skilled labour, to name but a few, but arguably the single biggest variable when it comes to production efficiency, cost saving and safety is equipment maintenance.
+An efficient food processing facility requires specialist machinery, quality control, skilled labour, to name but a few.
+In saying this, equipment maintenance is arguably the single biggest variable when it comes to production efficiency, cost saving and safety.

 - Improved consumer safety

 - Less unplanned downtime caused by equipment failure